idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 Yesterday I ran into the woman and thanked her - _"When you told me the magic mattered to you, it inspired me to get back into magic"._ She was like, _"oh it was mutually beneficial then"._ She went on _" Literally 2 hours before you did that magic, I'd finalized my divorce of 15 years, and was feeling lost._ She paused for a second, looked me in the eye and said - _"When you gave me that card, you literally handed me my freedom"._

-She got her freedom, and I got my identity back.
+She found her freedom, and I found my magic.

 ### Training